Acapulco Shore: Controversy and criticism

 The reality of the program and the naturalness of the cast has been questioned, this after several participants admitted on different occasions to simulating situations to generate content.

-On June 2, 2020, after the premiere of the seventh season, a large number of criticisms and complaints began (both to the program and to MTV Latin America) through social networks, all this after Dania Méndez was attacked by Luis Méndez.
+On June 2, 2020, after the premiere of the seventh season, a large number of criticisms and complaints began (both to the program and to MTV Latin America) through social networks, all this after Dania Méndez was attacked by Jawy Méndez.
 On June 5, 2020, MTV Spain aired the edition of the chapter and removed this scene, since the violent and explicit content is far from the editorial line of the channel.
 On June 8, after the broadcast of the second episode of the seventh season, criticism continues now for censorship.
 MTV Latin America decides to cut an altercation between Dania Méndez and Ignacia Michelson, in which the male participants again intervene against a woman.
-Part of the censored scene could be seen at the end of the first episode as a trailer for “Next Week”.
+Part of the censored scene could be seen at the end of the first episode as a trailer for "Next Week".
 On July 21, during the eighth episode of the seventh season, after a heated argument, Dania Méndez threw a glass and a bottle at Manelyk González, an action that was considered dangerous by both the production and the housemates.
 The audience's reactions were divided in favor and against.

 After what happened, since the eighth season the production has had a security team to avoid physical altercations.
 However, it is from the tenth edition that these scenes of violence are mostly censored, this due to Paramount's policies.
 In addition, the censorship since the tenth season has been harshly questioned by the public.